kitschpatrol/ambient-novel/readme.md

 ### Known issues

-- Scrolling issues on mobile Safari, where there are no touch up events during inertial scroll animations.
+- There are some issues with flick scrolling of chapter text on mobile Safari, where there are no touch up events during inertial scroll animations.

 ## Acknowledgments